 But what is Search Engine Optimization?
 SEO is trying to get your site to rank as highly as possible in the results pages for searches people make.
 How do you do it?
 There are thousands of books, courses, forums, and companies devoted to SEO (including a few articles in these help files).
 The very short answer is that you have good content, good links, and a well-structured site.
 But that's like saying that writing a novel is just putting some words together – true, but very simplistic.

 The problem with free methods of promotion is that they can be hard work and take time to produce full results.
 There is also a limit to how effective they can be.
-That's why almost every successful website uses at least one paid method of getting visitors (especially at the start – hopefully you'll keep them coming back because of your great website).
+That's why almost every successful website uses at least one paid method of getting visitors (especially at the start).

 The two basic models of website promotion (outside of affiliate programs, which are very difficult to run for portals) are Pay Per Click and Pay Per Impression.
 Pay Per Click advertising is typically sponsored search results, although text ads and banners can also operate on a PPC model.
 Pay per impression advertising is more traditional in that you are paying for the exposure your site gets, rather than by results.
 This is sometimes called bulk traffic and includes things like banner ads and popups.